snabble/docs/api_products.md

 ### Statistics Object

-Statistics Objects are a simple representation of the product import statistics.
+Statistics Objects are a simple representation of the product statistics.

 | Parameter | Type        | Description                                                                           |
 |-----------|-------------|---------------------------------------------------------------------------------------|